vshymanskyy/wasm2mpy/README.md

 # wasm2mpy

-A bare-bones example demonstrating how to convert a `WASM` file into a `MPY` module and run it dynamically on a Raspberry Pi Pico, ESP8266, ESP32, etc.
+Convert `WebAssembly` into a `MPY` module and run it dynamically on a Raspberry Pi Pico, ESP8266, ESP32, etc.

 > [!IMPORTANT]
 > **This is purely a Proof-of-Concept, not optimized or ready for actual use.**
 > Some builds currently fail because ABI libraries are not being linked.
-> This is Work-In-Progress.
+> 🚧 This is Work-In-Progress 🚧

 |                | x86   | x64   | armv6m   | armv7m   | esp8266  | esp32       |
 |----------------|-------|-------|----------|----------|----------|-------------|